Skip to main content

 Written by Justyna Kawalec

-Setting up cost rates in Float helps you:
+Setting up cost rates allows you to:

 • Calculate project delivery costs